-Telecommunications has traditionally been a regulated sector of the U.S. economy.
-Regulation was imposed in the early part of this century and remains until today in various parts of the industry.3 The main idea behind regulation was that it was necessary because the market for telecommunications services was a natural monopoly, and therefore a second competitor would not survive.
+Telecommunications has traditionally been a regulated sector of the US economy.

+Regulation was imposed in the early part of this century and remains until today in various parts of the sector.3 The main idea behind regulation was that it was necessary because the market for telecommunications services was a natural monopoly, and therefore a second competitor would not survive.

-As early as 1900, it was clear that all telecommunications markets were not natural monopolies, as evidenced by the existence of more than one competing firm in many regional markets, prior to the absorption of most of them in the Bell System.
-Over time, it became clear that some markets were not natural monopolies any more, and that it was better to allow competition in those markets while keeping the rest regulated.
+As early as 1900, it was clear that all telecommunications markets were not natural monopolies, as evidenced from the existence of more than one competing firms in many regional markets, prior to the absorption of most of them in the Bell System.
+Over time, it became clear that some markets that may have been natural monopolies in the past, are not natural monopolies any more, and that it is better to allow competition in those markets while keeping the rest regulated.

 The market for telecommunication services and for telecommunications equipment went through various stages of competitiveness since the invention of the telephone by Alexander Graham Bell.
-After a period of expansion and consolidation, by the 1920 AT&T had an overwhelming majority of telephony exchanges and submitted to State regulation.
-Federal regulation was instituted by the 1934 Telecommunication Act, which established the Federal Communications Commission.
+After a period of expansion and consolidation, by the 1920, AT&T had an overwhelming majority of telephony exchanges and submitted to State regulation.
+Federal regulation was instituted by the 1934 Telecommunication Act which established the Federal Communications Commission.

 Regulation of the U.S. telecommunications market was marked by two important antitrust lawsuits that the U.S. Department of Justice brought against AT&T. In the first one, United States v.
-Western Electric, filed in 1949, the U.S. Department of Justice (DOJ) claimed that the Bell Operating Companies practiced illegal exclusion by buying only from Western Electric, a part of the Bell System.
+Western Electric, filed in 1949, the U.S. Department of Justice ("DOJ") claimed that the Bell Operating Companies practiced illegal exclusion by buying only from Western Electric, a part of the Bell System.
 The government sought a divestiture of Western Electric, but the case was settled in 1956 with AT&T agreeing not to enter the computer market, but retaining ownership of Western Electric.